cashubtc/nuts/tests/10-tests.md

 }
 ```

-For the pinned spend transaction in the shared JSON vector:
+Spending this proof as the sole input of the [swap transaction](#transaction-transcripts) below, in place of its 8-sat input (same amount, keyset id and `C`; the two 4-sat outputs unchanged), gives:

 ```json
 {